raelcun/Hapi-API-Base/README.md

 # Hapi API Base

 Hapi is a robust framework for rapidly buidling RESTful interfaces.
-This project is a great starting point for creating a RESTful API.
+This example project is a great starting point for creating a RESTful API.
 The built-in features include:
 * 100% Code Coverage
 * User Authentication
   * JWT Tokens